speech-translator-ext/speech-translator-readme/PRIVACY.md

 We share your data with the following third parties for the purposes described above:

 - **Google Chrome**: We send the audio to Google Chrome API for processing.
 You can find more information about how Google Chrome handles your data in [their privacy policy](https://www.google.com/chrome/privacy/).
-- **Google**: We send the transcribed text to Google Translate and Google Apps Script for translation.
+- **Google**: We send the transcribed text to Google Translate and Google Apps Script for translation when the corresponding option is explicitly selected.
 We encrypt requests with the transcribed text using HTTPS before sending it to Google.
 You can find more information about how Google handles your data in [their privacy policy](https://policies.google.com/privacy).
 - **Cloudflare**: We may send the transcribed text through Cloudflare CDN to improve the security and performance of our Product and services.
 We encrypt requests with the transcribed text using HTTPS before sending them and from Cloudflare to the final destination.
 You can find more information about how Cloudflare handles your data in [their privacy policy](https://www.cloudflare.com/privacypolicy/).
+- **Google Cloud**: We may process the transcribed text on Google Cloud.
+We do it to provide you with the functionality of our Product, such as translation.
+We encrypt requests with the transcribed text using HTTPS before sending them to Google Cloud.
+You can find more information about how Google Cloud handles your data in [their privacy policy](https://cloud.google.com/terms/cloud-privacy-notice).
+- **Naver Papago**: We may share pseudonymized transcribed text with Naver Papago when the corresponding service is explicitly selected.
+We encrypt requests with the transcribed text using HTTPS before sending them to Naver Papago.
+We share this data to enable the functionality of our Product, such as translation.
+You can find more information about how Naver Papago handles your data in [their privacy policy](https://policy.naver.com/policy/privacy_en.html).
+- **Bing Microsoft Translator**: We may share pseudonymized transcribed text with Bing Microsoft Translator when the corresponding service is explicitly selected.
+We encrypt requests with the transcribed text using HTTPS before sending them to Bing Microsoft Translator.
+We share this data to enable the functionality of our Product, such as translation.
+You can find more information about how Bing Microsoft Translator handles your data in [their privacy policy](https://privacy.microsoft.com/en-us/privacystatement).

 We do not sell, rent, or trade your data with any other parties for their own purposes.